kost/httpexec/README.md

 These are security options you have:

-- custom URI/URL (security through obscurity, attacker have to gues URI) - low security
+- custom URI/URL (security through obscurity, attacker have to guess URI) - low security
 - basic authentication (username/password authentication) - low security if http (not https)
 - SSL/TLS tunneling (attacker cannot MiTM) - moderate security
 - SSL/TLS client/server verification (depends on security of the keys) - moderate security

 You can combine options above for higher security.
-It is encouraged to combine SSL/TLS with custom URI, basic authentication and client certs.
+It is encouraged to combine SSL/TLS with different options above.
+For highest security - combine all with SSL/TLS (custom URI, basic authentication and client certs).

 ## Example with SSL client certs